syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 <tr><td>ExportTheme.None</td><td>none</td></tr>
 </table>

 Also, it has `none` option which will export the grid without any theme.
-The desired theme name can be passed as a parameter to `Export` method and the code snippet for this as follows
+The desired theme name can be passed as a parameter to `Export` method and the code snippet for this is as follows.

 {% tabs %}

 {% highlight c# %}

-    public partial class GridController : Controller
+    public partial class gridController : Controller
     {

         private NORTHWNDContext _context;

-        public GridController(NORTHWNDContext context)
+        public gridController(NORTHWNDContext context)
         {
             _context = context;
         }